Rivadavia-class battleship: Specifications

 The Rivadavia class were the second dreadnought class purchased by a South American country and the only ones to not be built by a British company.
 Ordered in response to the Minas Geraes class, they mounted the same-size main battery as the Brazilian ships (12-inch), but the Argentine ships were much larger and significantly better-armored.

 The two ships of the Rivadavia class were 594 ft 9 in overall and 585 ft between perpendiculars.
 They had a beam of 98 ft 4.5 in, a normal draft of 27 ft 8.5 in, and displaced 27500 LT normally and 30100 LT at full load.
 The ships were staffed by 130 officers and about 1000 enlisted men.

-For armament, the Rivadavia class was equipped with a main battery of twelve 12-inch/50 caliber guns, a secondary battery of twelve 6 inch (152 mm)/50 and twelve 4-inch (102 mm)/50 QF, and two 21-inch (533 mm) torpedo tubes.
+For armament, the Rivadavia class was equipped with a main battery of twelve 12-inch/50 caliber guns, a secondary battery of twelve 6 inch (152 mm)/50 and twelve 4-inch (102 mm)/50 quick-firing guns, and two 21-inch (533 mm) torpedo tubes.